Skip to main content

 Are there any precautions that need to be considered when handling a patient’s bodily waste?

 Vector shedding of ELEVIDYS occurs primarily through body waste.
-Patients and caregivers should use proper hand hygiene, such as hand washing when coming into direct contact with patient body waste.
+Patients and caregivers should use proper hand hygiene, such as hand washing, when coming into direct contact with patient body waste.
 Place potentially contaminated materials that may have the patient’s bodily fluids/waste in a sealable bag and dispose into regular trash.
 Precautions should be followed for 1 month after ELEVIDYS infusion.

 The safety information provided here is not comprehensive.
 Talk to the patient’s doctor about any side effects that bother the patient or that don’t go away.